zulfadz/the-plain/_posts/2022-05-13-infinite-set-natural.md

     \vdots & & & & &
   \end{array}$$

-Therefore, each row represents a set containing an infinite number of elements, and there are infinite number of such rows.
+Therefore, each row represents a set containing an infinite number of elements, and there is an infinite number of such rows.
 No two rows share the same elements.
 Moreover, the whole "square" forms $$\mathbf{N}$$.

 Footnote: